-If you receive a Grant and then withdraw or stop attending all of your classes, you will OWE money to the federal program.
-Palo Verde College will determine the amount of federal financial aid that a student has earned in accordance with federal law.
-Students who receive federal financial aid and do not attend any classes will be required to repay ALL of the funds they received.
-Students who withdraw from all classes prior to completing more than 60% of the semester will have their financial aid eligibility recalculated based on the percentage of the semester completed.
+If you receive a Grant and then withdraw or stop attending all your classes, you will OWE money to the federal program.
+Palo Verde College will determine the amount of federal financial aid that a student has earned per federal law.
+Students who receive federal financial assistance and do not attend any classes will be required to repay ALL the funds they received.
+Students who withdraw from all classes before completing more than 60% of the semester will have their financial aid eligibility recalculated based on the percentage of the semester ended.
 The student will be required to repay any unearned financial aid they have received.